VM Platform Architecture

 Edge Computing and Big Data AI

-Deploy KSV on a single node or multiple nodes based on the x86 or Arm architecture; integrate KSV with IoT devices and use AI algorithms and applications to achieve local data processing and ultra-low delay.
+Deploy KSV on a single node or multiple nodes based on the x86 or ARM64 architecture; integrate KSV with IoT devices and use AI algorithms and applications to achieve local data processing and ultra-low delay.